Argentine economy minister who renegotiated IMF debt resigns

 Although he did not reveal what his next post would be, Guzman said he would "continue working and striving for a fairer, freer and sovereign homeland."

-Fernandez has yet to comment on the resignation of one of his closest allies.
+Fernandez has yet to comment on the resignation of Guzman, who is one of his closest allies.

 © 2022 AFP